 Triskel funding allocated to the project came from the Arts Council & Cork City Council.

 There was additional funding from Pfizer in 2005.

 Memory Dress was part funded by the Arts Council through the Create Artist in the Community Scheme.

 Adi Segal, Antonio Scarponi, Ben Girling, Beryl Breuil, Charlotte Donovan (Artist-in-Residence/Co-ordinator), Charlotte Hug, Colette Lewis, Dearbhail Connon, Deirdre Finn, Eoghan Dunne, Isabel Donovan, Kirsty Stansfield, Linda Loughnane, Mags Fitzgibbon, Marie Brett, Michael Greenlaw, Niamh Leonard, Patricia Hurl, Sally Maidment, Sorcha O' Brien, Therry Rudin, Tom Campbell, Trish Edelstein

 Architecture, Film, Installation art, Music, Performance, Theatre, Visual Arts

-Children, Community Health, Day hospitals and out-patient clinics, Health Promotion, Long-term care, Mental Health, Older People, Rehabilitation & respite care, Training & Education
+Children, Community Health, Health Promotion, Long-term care, Mental Health, Older People, Rehabilitation & respite care, Training & Education

 Collaborative/ participatory, Exhibition, Performance, Research, Residency, Training/ Continuous Professional Development